Join a universal health care advocacy meeting.

 We meet at 7pm on the 4th Monday of every month at the Unitarian Universalist Fellowship of Corvallis, 2945 NW Circle, Corvallis, Oregon.
 You can also attend remotely by registering on Zoom → HERE.
 Our public meeting allows the people who support universal health care to meet, coordinate, and work towards statewide universal health care!

-The Legislative Committee meets on the 2nd Friday of every month from 10:15 – 11:45am at the Good Samaritan Episcopal Church in Corvallis.
+The Legislative Committee meets on the 2nd Friday of every month from 10:15 – 11:45am at Good Samaritan Episcopal Church in Corvallis.

 On June 14, over 5 million people across 2,100 locations participated in the No Kings Rally, a grassroots day of action that called for an end to corporate influence and a rebuttal of the Trump Administration's actions.
 Among the many issues and reasons to protest, there was a clear consensus: the American healthcare system is broken, and we deserve better.